profess-dev/profess/paper/paper.md

 # Summary

 A core endeavor of computational physics is to determine the properties of materials from quantum-mechanical first principles.
 Density functional theory (DFT) has achieved remarkable success in this effort, providing both a rigorous framework and pragmatic approximations applicable across material classes.
-The `PROFESS` code (“PRinceton Orbital-Free Electronic Structure Software”) implements orbital-free DFT, which uses the electron density alone—bypassing wave functions and Schrödinger's equation entirely—to characterize a many-electron system.
+The `PROFESS` code (“PRinceton Orbital-Free Electronic Structure Software”) implements orbital-free DFT, which uses the electron density alone—bypassing Schrödinger's equation and its associated wave functions entirely—to characterize a many-electron system.
 This formulation, while imposing a few extra challenges, remains exact in principle and offers an especially elegant and computationally efficient solution to the electronic structure problem.

 The new version of `PROFESS` described here, completely rewritten, is a high-performance engine for orbital-free DFT that will promote its rapid development and adoption.